-Dr Ashani Couchman in a urological surgeon who is a sub-specialist in Transitional (adolescent) urology, Neuro-urology and Paediatric urology (over 5 years of age).
+Dr Ashani Couchman is a urological surgeon who is a sub-specialist in Transitional (adolescent) urology, Neuro-urology and Paediatric urology (over 5 years of age).

 She graduated from Auckland Medical School in 2003 and completed her surgical training in New Zealand.
 This was followed by high profile fellowships at the Institute of Urology (London), Great Ormond Street Hospital for Children (London) and National Hospital for Neurology and Neurosurgery (London) and Western General Hospital (Edinburgh).
-During this time she worked with world leaders of sub-specialties of Transitional urology, Neuro-urology and Paediatric urology.
+She worked with world leaders of sub-specialties of Transitional urology, Neuro-urology and Paediatric urology during this time.

 As a consultant urologist at Kingston Hospital (Kingston-upon-Thames, UK) she set up the Albany unit, which streamlined paediatric assessment and investigation of blood in the urine.

-She joined Continence Matters in 2016 and hold specialist registration with the Medical Board of South Australia.
+She joined Continence Matters in 2016 and holds specialist registration with the Medical Board of South Australia.

-- Member of the Children and Young Persons committee of the International Continence Society
+- Chair of the Children and Young Persons committee of the International Continence Society

 - President of the Continence Foundation of Australia – South Australia branch